Who can join?

 Student Membership is open to students duly matriculated in an accredited medical school.

-Emeritus Membership who have been members in good standing for twenty consecutive years and have reached the age of seventy (70) or are completely disabled, upon application to the Executive Director and approval by the Board of Trustees.
+Emeritus Membership is open to those who have been members in good standing for twenty consecutive years and have reached the age of seventy (70) or are completely disabled.
+Membership requires a separate application process and final approval by the House of Delegates.
+Contact the Membership Services Department @ memberservices@nmanet.org or click here to receive an application.
+The Application deadline is April 15th of each year.

 NMA DUES SCHEDULE